bcooperstl/advent-of-code-2020/documentation/day17_part1.md

 * Initialize all the cells:
     * copy every cell's current_state to its prev_state and its current_num_neighbors_active to its prev_num_neighbors_active.
     * Set all current_num_neighbors_active to 0 and current_state to inactive.
+* initialize grow_x, grow_y, and grow_z bools to false
+* loop over every cell
+    * If the cell should be active based on the rules above and the prev_state and prev_num_neighbors_active
+        * Set that cells next_state member to Active
+        * Check if the cell is on any borders, and set set the appropriate grow_n variable(s) to true
+* if any grow_n variable is true
+    * call resize, specifying which directions to grow.
 * loop over every non-border cell
-    * If the cell should be active based on the rules above and the prev_state and prev_num_neighbors_active
+    * If the cell has it's next_state set to active
         * Call the set_cell_active function on that cell.
 This will flip the current_state value and adjust the 26 neighbor's current_num_neighbors_active values
-* initialize grow_x, grow_y, and grow_z bools to false
-* loop over every border cell
-    * If a border cell is active, set the appropriate grow_n variable(s) to true.
-* if any grow_n variable is true
-    * call resize, specifying which directions to grow.

 ### Resize ###